brainvisa/brainvisa.github.io/contributing.md

   * VirtualBox user installs are read-write: users will be able to install the additional software in their BrainVISA image, possibly using the required permissions
   * Singularity user install images are read-only: users will need to convert the image into read-write, or to use a singularity overlay, before proceeding with the toolbox installation:

-      singularity build --writable brainvisa-5.0.0-system brainvisa-5.0.0.sif
+        singularity build --sandbox brainvisa-5.0.0-system brainvisa-5.0.0.sif

-  They will also need to edit their *environment* config file (`/casa/host/conf/casa_distro.json` inside containers), either using the `bv` configuration interface, or manually, to use the writable image instead of the initial `.sif` file.
+  They will also need to edit their *environment* config file (`/casa/host/conf/casa_distro.json` inside containers), either using the `bv` configuration interface, or manually, to use the writable image instead of the initial `.sif` file, and to add the container option `--writable` to actually allow write permissions in it.
+  This procedure is not handled by casa-distro yet.

 * Then the toolbox installation procedure may provide an install script which will install the required packages into the system.